ooici/ioncore-python/README.txt

 Change log:
 ===========

+2010-05-16:
+- Removed support for BaseProcess.send_message and reply_message.
+Always use
+  send, reply and rpc_send now.
+- Any BaseProcess instance can now spawn_child() other processes.
+- Removed RpcClient class, because every process can do rpc_send()
+- Service processes now also listen to their service name's queue.
+The service name is determined from the service declaration.
+Two processes will listen to the same queue and take messages round robin from the queue.
+- Startup arguments evaluated, for instance to start with system name set: twistd -n magnet -a sysname=mysys twistd -n magnet -a "{'sysname':'mysys'}"
+- Added capability container agent process.
+Start with: twistd -n magnet res/scripts/newcc.py
+  Agents announce themselves to others in the same system and can spawn procs.
+- Name scope 'local' for messaging names means now really local to one container.
+  Use scope 'system' for names unique for each bootstrapped system.
+Do not use global names, because they will clash.
+- Less verbose trace output for process init messages and changes to other trace output as well.
 2010-05-10:
 - Based on entries in config files, service process modules are sought and loaded in order to collect the service process declarations.
 This enables